topthreat/PS_Audition_ReversePShellLab/readme.md

 The listener will await packets from any system that can reach it.
 Without this, you would not be able to recieve the messages sent from the target 🎯 system.

 - Open the command prompt on the Host 🏠 system <kbd>Win-R</kbd>'cmd'<kbd>Enter</kbd>
-- Start the Netcat listener on port 4444 with the following command which will start a Netcat listener on port 4444 with verbose output and no DNS resolution:
+- Start the Netcat listener on port 4444 with the following command which will start a Netcat [l]istener on [p]ort 4444 with [v]erbose output and [n]o DNS resolution:

     `nc -nvlp 4444`